The Gadget Show: Failed campaigns

 The show launched a campaign for free WiFi access across the country.
 Viewers were urged to register their support on the show's website; Jason Bradbury promised to take the issue to 10 Downing Street if the need arose, which it did, but got a reply rejecting his petition after over 30,000 names were sent in.

 In 2015, the show (and Worth Capital) also launched a "Future Gadget" competition which gave all budding entrepreneurial tech' inventors a chance to bring their new gadgets to market, with financial backing and advert space on Channel 5 for the overall tech winner.
 This competition was also to run alongside The Gadget Show Live 2015 in parallel as part of the selection process.
-This competition itself was terminated early on as the show and Worth Capital felt that the initial entries were not to the highest of standards.
-Another major online media source suggested that a severe lack of investors, the enduring lengthy format processes as well as some of the terms and conditions (such as the equity stakes the entrants would have to give up when signing strict contracts) was the real reasons for the demise of this competition.
-The trust between the most loyal of fans and the show itself was heavily damaged as a conclusive result of this early cancellation.
+This competition itself was terminated early on as the show and Worth Capital felt that the initial entries were not to the highest of standards. (*To date, the show and Worth Capital have not provided any substantive evidence to arguably support their conclusive assessment).